oliverZ97/dgc-naivebayes/readme.md

 To classify a testset you need to run the training function at least one time.
 Otherwise you dont have a testset to classify nor a model to classify with.

-To train the model type "npm start false"
+To train the model type "npm start"
 To classify a testset type "npm start true"

 Hope you have fun!